Non-planarity of Markoff graphs mod p: Euler characteristic and main strategy

 For the giant component of Bourgain-Gamburd-Sarnak, which contains almost all the vertices, we have $V \sim p^2$.
 The remaining terms are negligible in comparison:

 Theorem~\ref{thm:euler-char} follows. \end{proof}

+We can now prove Theorem~\ref{thm:main}, assuming the Markoff graph mod $p$ is connected.
+It simplifies the calculations if the graph is connected, but in any case, Section~\ref{sec:cage} gives an unconditional proof showing that the giant component is not planar.
 For the proof of Theorem~\ref{thm:main}, we take $g=7$ rather than $g \approx \log{p}$, and estimate $n_L$ directly for all $L \leq 6$.
-Let $s$ be the number of square faces and $h$ the number of hexagons.
+Let $s$ be the number of square faces and $h$ the number of hexagons -- for any drawing of the graph, these are at most the number of 4-cycles or 6-cycles.
 As we will see in Section~\ref{sec:words}, there are no triangles or pentagons.
 There are then $g$ vertices per face, with a deficit of 1 for each hexagon, and 3 for each square.
 The key inequality (\ref{eqn:v-bound}) becomes

 We think of this as an upper bound for $V$, which cannot hold once $p$ is large enough.
 Recall that $\chi=2$ for the plane:

 In view of Lemma~\ref{lem:counts}, we consider four cases depending on $p$ modulo 3 and 4.
 The cases are $p \equiv 1, 5, 7, 11 \bmod 12$.